 The programme leader for the Heritage, Gallery and Museum Studies PGCert is Andrew Newman.
 Andrew will be your personal tutor and will work closely with you throughout your studies.

-Applicants whose first language is not English require IELTS 6.5 (with at least 6.0 in writing and speaking), Pearson's PTE Academic Test 62 or equivalent.
+If your first language is not English you need an overall IELTS score of 6.5 (with at least 6.0 in writing and speaking).

 You must also read our English language requirements, including: